espressif/esp-idf/CONTRIBUTING.rst

 * Is the code adequately commented for people to understand how it is structured?

-* Is there documentation or examples that go with code contributions?
-[There are additional suggestions for writing good examples in the examples README](examples/README.md).
+* Is there documentation or examples that go with code contributions? `There are additional suggestions for writing good examples in the examples README <https://github.com/espressif/esp-idf/tree/master/examples>`_.

 * Are comments and documentation written in clear English, with no spelling or grammar errors?